Are you in Canada? Click here to proceed to the HK Canada website.

 In his spare time, DeSchriver enjoys road cycling, mountain biking, and hiking.

-Michael Mondello, PhD, is a professor in the department of marketing and the associate director of the Vinik Sport and Entertainment Management program at the University of South Florida.
+Michael Mondello, PhD, is a professor in the School of Marketing and Innovation and the Vinik Sport and Entertainment Management program in the Muma College of Business at the University of South Florida.
 He teaches finance and analytics, with research interests in financial and analytical issues related to sport organizations, including competitive balance, economic impact analysis, contingent valuation, ticket pricing, and stadium financing.

 Presentation package.
-Includes more than 300 PowerPoint slides of text, artwork, and tables from the book that can be used for class discussion and presentation.
-The slides in the presentation package can be used directly within PowerPoint or printed to make transparencies or handouts for distribution to students.
+Features approximately 20 PowerPoint slides per chapter of text, artwork, and tables from the book that can be used for class discussion and presentation.
+The slides in the presentation package can be used directly within PowerPoint or printed to make handouts for students.
 Instructors can easily add, modify, and rearrange the order of the slides.

 Title